jamezmca/learn-to-code/README.md

  Hi,

  I'm James, a self-taught software developer, and this guide is the roadmap I wish I had as I endeavored to learn programming with the ultimate goal of being employed as a software developer.
-Successful as I was, it was a journey wrought with peril and with the knowledge I have today, there are many things I would do differently & better.
+Successful as I was, it was a journey fraught with peril and with the knowledge I have today, there are many things I would do differently & better.
 You can learn more about my journey [here ->](https://www.youtube.com/watch?v=nP0-oYGiqts)

  With this guide, hopefully you too can learn to code (even if you have no prior experience) and land your developer role!